phase/GameAPI/README.md

 Game game = new Game("PaintBall", "Shoot your paintballs at everyone!", pre, as, lis);

 ```
 Yes, that may seem confusing, but.... yeah, it's pretty weird...
 I'll find some way to make it better.
 Right now it just uses a bunch of ArrayLists.
+This will be changed to something...